orhun/rtl_map/README.md

 3. Frequency scanner feature
 4. Check correctness of min/max point calculation.
 5. Check correctness of amplitude (dB) calculation.
+6. Add -n argument for number of reads
 * 820T2 tuner used for testing.
 Other RTL-SDR devices must be tested.

 ## Contribution